alpacahq/alpaca-docs/content/api-references/market-data-api/stock-pricing-data/historical.md

 ## **Trades**

-The Trades API provides historcial trade data for a given ticker symbol on a specified date.
+The Trades API provides historical trade data for a given ticker symbol on a specified date.

 `GET/v2/stocks/{symbol}/trades`